D3Labs-Inc/rfp-ai-reg/README.md

 We provide detailed results for our analysis in this repository.
-Our repository structure is as follows
+Our repository structure is as follows:

 * **Results for Each Regulation**